yashwant/research.public/2014-08-29-dockerContainerVirtualization.md

 * `docker diff` - shows changed files in the container's FS.

 ### Import / Export

-There does not seem to be a way to use Docker directly to import files into a container's filesystem.
-The closest thing is to mount a host file or directory as a data volume and copy it from inside the container.

 * `docker cp` - copies files or folders out of a container's filesystem.
 * `docker export` - turns container filesystem into tarball.